 Discovering one of the many floating markets of the Mekong Delta is a must in this region.
 It is a striking spectacle of a multitude of boats trading on the arms of the Mekong River, a cultural feature typical of this fluvial region of southern Vietnam.
 Floating markets are held every day and in different places in the Mekong Delta, like Can Tho, Vinh Long, Long Xuyen, Soc Trang or An Giang.
-It is therefore easy to include this visit during your trip at the Mekong Delta.
+It is therefore easy to include this visit during your trip in the Mekong Delta.

-Take a cruise in the Mekong Delta is the promise to discover this beautiful region of southern Vietnam under a rare angle.
-The cruise gives you the opportunity to discover all the richness of the river life that is played on the banks of the Mekong River.
+To take a cruise in the Mekong Delta is the promise to discover this beautiful region of southern Vietnam under a rare angle.
+The cruise gives you the opportunity to discover all the richness of the river life that is played out on the banks of the Mekong River.
 Spending a night on board the boat and waking up in the middle of the legendary Mekong River is a unique travel experience.

 >> Learn more: How to make a successful cruise in the Mekong Delta?

 As a fluvial region, the Mekong Delta is crossed by countless arroyos.
 Strolling under the cover of astonishing lush vegetation will allow you to discover peaceful little villages, visit generous orchards of tropical fruits and immerse yourself in local life.
-The sampan is the traditional means of transport of the inhabitants of the Mekong Delta and is a symbolic image, very typical of the region.
+The sampan is the traditional means of transport of the inhabitants of the Mekong Delta and is a symbolic image, very typical and emblematic of the region.

 Former home of Huynh Thuy Le